Counselling Can Be Expensive

 But how you feel about the expense of counselling depends a lot on what you get out of it.

-My fee is $150 per hour (Carole’s fee is $130 per hour).
-I usually see someone for about 10, 1-hour sessions, so the total is about $1500 over several months.
-That still is a lot of money.
-And then you take your car in for a tune-up (actually they don’t tune up anymore – they download computer upgrades) or sign up for a course at Capilano U.
+My fee is $170 per hour.
+Carole’s fee is $145 per hour and David’s fee is about $50-75 per hour.
+I usually see someone for about 10, 1-hour sessions, so the total is about $1700 over several months.
+That is a lot of money, perhaps what you pay on car insurance.
+And then you take that car in for a tune-up (actually they don’t tune up anymore – they download computer upgrades) or sign up for a course at Capilano U.

 Here is what I do about fees:

-• By the way, both you and your spouse are both covered under your EAP or insurance program.
-This means that you can have twice the number of appointments for couple counselling.
+• By the way, if both you and your spouse are both covered under your EAP or insurance program it may mean that you have twice the number of appointments for couple counselling.
 Imagine how many family appointments you can have!

 • Keep your receipts for your income tax – some of it may be reimbursable.
 Ask an accountant.

 • I also create my own assistance plan with your church or community group.
-You pay half the fee and they pay the other half for a maximum of 10 sessions.
+You pay a portion (about a third) of the fee and they pay about a third, and I will reduce my fee to correspond.
+And this for a maximum of 10 sessions.
 You would be surprised how many caring people want to provide financial assistance.